mixmix/mixmix.github.io/content/post/lemons/index.md

 Again this is not that big a deal... except you already have that 1 lemon, so now you've got someone in your group who's getting cold.
 I guess you can see the trend.
-Any one of these things is no big deal, but a series of little misfortunes have a _cummulative_ effect in terms of the odds you're playing with.
+Any one of these things is no big deal, but a series of little misfortunes have a _cumulative_ effect in terms of the odds you're playing with.
 So if you're in this position

 # :lemon: :lemon: :lemon: :lemon: :white_large_square: